dush-t/epirisk/README.md

 ### How does the mobile app detect that another smartphone is in the vicinity?
 I'm not sure yet.
 Perhaps bluetooth messaging via Google's Nearby API would do the trick.
 Lets see.

+## NOTE
+I appreciate it if you want to work on this project, but please refrain from cloning the project.
+If you want to build on top of it, please fork this repository instead of cloning it.
+That way, I can keep track of what others are doing with my code.
+It also makes some stuff around intellectual property easier.
+I explicitly disallow using my code without notifying me first (I'll consider forking a way of notifying).